BP0268119/Portfolio/Data Science Project/Predicting Lung Cancer Using Logistic Regression.md

 ### Logistic Regression Model - Imbalanced Data

-It was then thought that it would be pertinent to investigate the performance of a model which was trained using the original imbalanced data (i.e. had not undergone SMOTE).
+It was then thought that it would be pertinent to investigate the performance of a model which was trained using the original imbalanced data (i.e., had not undergone SMOTE).

 ![imbalanced conf matrix](https://github.com/BP0268119/Portfolio/assets/144491381/e8d502af-a027-4fd3-a499-2faa1fee2728)